csse374project/project/README.md

 Milestone 5:
 Jesse Shellabarger - Reworked Milestone 4 design, with Thomas, to make the system more extendible.
 Designed and wrote decorator detection.
 Wrote documentation.
 Nate Briggs - Greatly assisted Jesse in writing decorator detection.
 Assisted Thomas with Adaptor detection.
 Debugged GraphViz output.
+Created new project UML.
 Thomas Bonatti - Reworked Milestone 4 design, with Jesse, to make the system more extendible.
 Assisted Jesse in designing decorator detection.
 Wrote Adaptor detection.